 Disclaimer: these are not, by any means, things I require of my clients…each wedding should be exactly how the bride has always dreamed and I will support anything she wants to do!
-These are just tips that I’ve found help make the day go smoothly and help keep the tension at a minimum.
+These are just tips that I’ve found help make the day go smoothly and help keep stress levels at a minimum.

 I like to encourage doing a “first look” so you get as many photos done before the ceremony as possible while you aren’t rushed for time.
 Reasoning:

 It will help calm both the bride and groom’s nerves before all the attention is focused on them during the ceremony

 Guests will appreciate not having to wait an hour for group photos to be done and you will have more opportunity to actually enjoy the event you spent so long planning (not to mention the people who came to support you!).

 You will get more (and better) photos as a couple because there is less of a time crunch and more control over the lighting.
 Speaking of which…depending on the time of the wedding it could allow for more photos to be taken while it’s still light outside